Donate

 5 Hall based sensor

 To detect steel, we need a sensor which includes a tiny magnet.
-Detection is based on closing the sensor magnetic circuit by an external magnetic material like a steel ball.
-One of the disadvantages of such method is the difficulty to reliably detect a movement of ~1mm.
+The detection is based on closing the sensor magnetic circuit by an external magnetic material like a steel ball.
+One of the disadvantages of such method is the difficulty of reliably detecting movement of ~1mm.

 Hall sensors have a huge parameter drift over temperature.
-Its easy to make it work in a narrow temperature range as room temperature, but using it with enclosed chamber, temperature compensation it’s a must.
-I abandoned the idea due to high concerns if such method can offer a reliable solution of detecting ~1mm displacement in a wide operating temperature range.
+Its easy to make it work in a narrow temperature range as room temperature, but using it with enclosed chamber, temperature compensation is a must.
+I abandoned the idea due to high concerns if such method can offer a reliable solution of detecting ~1 mm displacement in a wide operating temperature range.

 modul-cu-senzor-hall-ys-28